bitbrain/icebearjs/README.md

 ```
 That's all!
 Now you can view a full working, animated progress bar which displays the current development status of your game.
 Additionally you can style it with CSS to improve appeareance.

+#### Attributes

+There are more than the datasource attribute to configure:

+* datasource - Set a source for the json input (Standard: "meta.json")
+* animated - Determines if the bar should be animated at all (Standard: true)
+* animationType: jQueryUI [easing effects](http://api.jqueryui.com/easings/) (Standard: "easeOutBounce")
+* duration: Duration of animation in miliseconds (Standard: 1000)
+* onLeavePhase: Event function which is called on phase leaving (Standard: function(element) { })
+* onEnterPhase: Event function which is called on phase entering (Standard: function(element) { })
+* internalCss: Determines if internal css should be used at all (Standard: true)

 #### Options

  * *datasource*: The location of your meta data file